yvesgurcan/www.yvesgurcan.com/README.md

 ### Deployment

-It is not necessary to run `npm install` to deploy this website to GitHub Pages, as the HTML and JS files do not require any compilation.
+The HTML and JavaScript do not need to be compiled.
+Pushing updates will publish the new version on GitHub Pages.

-However, the stylesheets are compiled from SASS to CSS.
-If you want to update the `.scss` files, you must use `sass`.
+However, the stylesheets must be compiled from SASS to CSS.
 You can watch any change on the stylesheet files.

     npm compile:sass